 Tokyo Disneyland

-The entrance to Disneyland is full of Victorian-style theme shops, restaurants, and cafés, and at one end of the main street is the elegant Cinderella Castle, visible throughout the park.
-There are also a number of parade routes with colorful floats and characters such as Snow White, Belle, and the Beast.
+The entrance to Disneyland is full of Victorian-style theme shops, restaurants and cafés, and at one end of the main street is the elegant Cinderella Castle, visible throughout the park.
+There are also a number of parade routes with colourful floats and characters such as Snow White, Belle and the Beast.
 Tokyo Disneyland is located in In Urayasu City, outside downtown Tokyo.
 The best way to go there from Tokyo is by train to Maihama Station.

 • 3